 Equity Interest Pledge Agreements.
-Under each equity interest pledge agreement among our applicable WFOE, the applicable consolidated variable interest entity, and the shareholders of the applicable consolidated variable interest entity, the shareholders of the applicable consolidated variable interest entity pledge all of their equity interests in the applicable consolidated variable interest entity to the applicable WFOE to guarantee the applicable consolidated variable interest entity's and its shareholders' performance of the relevant obligations under the exclusive business cooperation agreement, exclusive option agreement, and loan agreement.
-If any stipulated event of default occurs, including the failure by the applicable consolidated variable interest entity or its shareholders to perform relevant contractual obligations under the exclusive business cooperation agreement, exclusive option agreement, or loan agreement, the applicable WFOE, as pledgee, will be entitled to certain rights, including the right to dispose of the pledged equity interests.
-Without the applicable WFOE's prior written consent, shareholders of the applicable consolidated variable interest entity cannot transfer or otherwise dispose of, or create or allow the creation of, any encumbrance on the pledged equity interests.
-The equity interest pledge agreement will remain in full force and effect until all of the obligations of the applicable consolidated variable interest entity and its shareholders under the exclusive business cooperation agreement, exclusive option agreement, and loan agreement have been duly performed or terminated.
-We have completed registering the pledge of the equity interests in the consolidated variable interest entities with the local branches of the SAMR.
+Under each equity interest pledge agreement among our applicable WFOE, the applicable consolidated variable interest entity, and the shareholders of the applicable consolidated variable interest entity, the shareholders of the applicable consolidated variable interest entity by the applicable consolidated variable interest entity to the applicable WFOE to guarantee the applicable consolidated variable interest entity is and its shareholders' performance of the obligations under the exclusive business cooperation agreement, exclusive option agreement, and loan agreement.
+If any stipulated event of default occurs, including the failure by the applicable consolidated variable interest entity or its shareholders to perform the contractual obligations under the exclusive business cooperation agreement, exclusive option agreement, or loan agreement, the applicable WFOE, as pledgee, will be entitled to certain rights, including the right to dispose of the pledged equity interests.
+Without the applicable WFOE's prior written consent, shareholders of the applicable consolidated variable interest entity and the obligations of the applicable consolidated variable interest pledge agreement will remain in full force and effect until all of the obligations of the applicable consolidated variable interest entity and its shareholders under the exclusive business cooperation agreement, exclusive option agreement have been duly performed or terminated.
+We have completed registering the pledge of the equity interests in the consolidated variable interest entity and the applicable consolidated variable interest of the applicable variable interest of the applicable of the solidations of the applicable consolidated variable interest entity and its shareholders under the exclusive business cooperation agreement, exclusive option agreement, and loan agreement have been duly performed or terminated.
+We have completed registering the pledge of the equity interests in the consolidated variable interest

 Exclusive Option Agreements.
-Under each exclusive option agreement among our applicable WFOE, the applicable consolidated variable interest entity, and the shareholders of the applicable consolidated variable interest entity, the shareholders of the applicable consolidated variable interest entity grant the applicable WFOE an exclusive option to purchase, or designate one or more person(s) to purchase, all or part of their respective equity interests in the applicable consolidated variable interest entity at a purchase price equal to the higher of: (i) the amount of registered capital actually contributed by the shareholders or RMB10; or (ii) a minimum price permitted by applicable PRC laws.
+Under each exclusive option agreement among our applicable WFOE, the applicable consolidated variable interest entity, and the shareholders of the applicable consolidated variable interest entity, the shareholders of the applicable consolidated variable interest entity, the shareholders of the applicable consolidated variable interest entity grant the applicable WFOE an exclusive option to purchase, or designate one or more person(s) to purchase, all or part of their respective equity interests in the applicable consolidated variable interest entity at a purchase price equal to the higher of: (i) the amount of registered capital actually contributed by the shareholders; or (ii) a minimum price permitted by applicable PRC laws.
 The applicable WFOE may exercise the option by issuing a written notice to the shareholders of the applicable consolidated variable interest entity.
 Without the applicable WFOE's written consent, the applicable consolidated variable interest entity and its shareholders may not transfer, sell, pledge, or otherwise dispose of, or create any encumbrance on, any assets, business, or equity or beneficiary interests of the applicable consolidated variable interest entity.
-This agreement will remain in full force and effect for a term of ten years from the date of execution, and may be extended for a period to be determined by the applicable WFOE
+This agreement will remain in full force and effect for a term of ten years from the date of execution, and may be extended for a period to be determined by the applicable WFOE.